lhr-solar/BPS/Docs/README.md

 ## Tools setup instructions (Linux/WSL)

 1. Open up a terminal.
 2. Make sure Python and pip are installed.
-If they are not, you can install them by running `sudo apt install python3` and `sudo apt install pip3`
+If they are not, you can install them by running `sudo apt install python3` and `sudo apt install pip3`.
-3. Install all of the packages we are using for our docs by navigating to the `BPS/Docs` folder and running `pip3 install -r requirements.txt`
+3. Install all of the packages we are using for our docs by navigating to the `BPS/Docs` folder and running `pip3 install -r requirements.txt`.
 4. To make sure everything is installed properly, run `make html` in the `BPS/Docs` folder.
 This will build the docs based on the code on your machine.
 You should get a message that ends in "The HTML pages are in build/html."

 ## Tools setup instructions (Windows)

-1. Open up command prompt (cmd.exe)
+1. Open up command prompt (cmd.exe).
 2. Make sure Python and pip are installed (you can do this by running `python --version`).
 If they are not, you can install them [here](https://www.python.org/downloads/).
 Note that pip is installed with Python.
-3. Install all of the packages we are using for our docs by navigating to the `BPS/Docs` folder and running `pip3 install -r requirements.txt`
+3. Install all of the packages we are using for our docs by navigating to the `BPS/Docs` folder and running `pip3 install -r requirements.txt`.
 4. To make sure everything is installed properly, run `make html` in the `BPS/Docs` folder.
 This will build the docs based on the code on your machine.
 You should get a message that ends in "The HTML pages are in build/html."

 ## Editing the docs